DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- July 2023: Our paper "Where to Go Now?
+Finding Alternatives for Declining Packages in the npm Ecosystem" was accepted at ASE 2023!
+Pre-print coming soon.
 - Jun 2023: Our paper "An Empirical Study on Bugs Inside PyTorch: A Replication Study" was accepted at ICSME 2023!
 Pre-print coming soon.
 - May 2023: Our paper "Empirical analysis of security-related code reviews in npm packages" was accepted in the JSS journal!
 Pre-print coming soon.
 - May 2023: Our paper ["Dependency Update Strategies and Package Characteristics"](https://arxiv.org/pdf/2305.15675.pdf){:target="_blank"} was accepted in the TOSEM journal!
 - Apr 2023: I am thrilled to announce that I receive a NSERC Discovery grant to work on Dependency Management problems!
 Hiring of students will start soon!
 - Mar 2023: Our paper ["Empirical analysis of security vulnerabilities in Python packages"](https://link.springer.com/article/10.1007/s10664-022-10278-4){:target="_blank"}  was published in the EMSE journal!
 - Dec 2022: Our paper ["Diversity Awareness in Software Engineering Participant Research"](https://www.researchgate.net/publication/367822157){:target="_blank"}  was accepted at ICSE SEIS track!